SamElfring/samelfring.dev/README.md

 - **Portfolio Showcase:** This website displays my skills, projects and information about me.
 - **Responsive Design:** The website is fully responsive.
+- **Multi Language:** The website is available in multiple languages.

 ## Technologies Used

 - Vue.js: The JavaScript framework used to build the website.
 - Tailwind CSS: For styling the website.
+- i18n: For multiple languages.